 Primary Instrument: Saxophone

-Justo’s ongoing involvement with Jose Rizo has proven to be very rewarding.
-This sizzling band recorded, “Jazz on the Latin Side All-Stars, Volumes 1 and 2” and “The Last Bullfighter”.
-He has also played on and produced TOLU’s Grammy-nominated CD, “El Bongo de Van Gogh”.
-Justo’s latest CD, “Love Thy Neighbor”, features his quartet playing original compositions as well as rare standards.
+He has also produced, co-lead and played on TOLU’s “Rumbero’s Poetry” as well as Grammy-nominated album, “El Bongo de Van Gogh”.
+Mr. Almario’s latest album, “Love Thy Neighbor”, features his quartet playing original compositions as well as rare standards.

 A man for all seasons, Mr. Almario was the featured soloist with the Los Angeles Master Chorale at the Walt Disney Hall’s Season Opener, where he later performed at a Christmas concert “Celebrar.”
 Mr. Almario’s stellar career was recently celebrated during a segment of “Stories,” a comprehensive oral history series that chronicles the evolution of jazz, at the legendary drummer Billy Higgins’ World Stage.
 Currently, Mr. Almario is working on an album that is meant to celebrate his tenured career spanning 45 years in the industry.

 A native of Colombia, Mr. Almario went from child protégé to virtuoso.
 Mr. Almario was primarily influenced by John Coltrane, Cannonball Adderly, Antonio Carlos Jobim, Bartok, Debussy and Bach.
 He studied at the prestigious Berklee College of Music before doing a stint with Mongo Santamaria as the band’s musical director.
 He has also taught at the Henry Mancini Institute and has mentored inner city youth during workshops at the World Stage.
 These days, he teaches saxophone in the Jazz Department at UCLA’s Music School.